seankql/project-spendwise/backend/README.md

 1. cd backend
 2. npm install
-3. Start/Create PostgreSQL locally by creating a database that matches what is in the config.js
+3. Start/Create PostgreSQL locally by creating a database.
+4. Rename .env_example to .env and change its values based on the database you just created
-4. npm run createTables to create all the tables that we need
+5. npm run createTables to create all the tables that we need
-5. npm run dropTables to clear our database
+6. npm run dropTables to clear our database

+to run prettier:
+'''
+npx prettier --write .
+'''